simmsa/personal-website-source/src/pages/blog/dataviz-part1/index.md

 '1.16.0'
 ```

-If you see any errors here they need to be fixed before proceeding.
+If you see any errors fix them before proceeding.

 Not lets plot some dummy data: